 – If the accused student fails to appear for the informal hearing, the administrator or designee may proceed to review and act upon the complaint in his/her absence and shall notify the student in writing of an action taken.

 Subpart B. Formal hearing and due process rights

-- The formal hearing procedure, including composition of the Judicial Board, shall be developed by FDLTCC.
-The panel shall include: the chief student affairs officer or designee, two students, appointed by the Student Senate and Anishinaabe Student Congress, one faculty member appointed by the Faculty Association, and one person appointed by the president.
+The formal hearing procedure, including the composition of the Judicial Board, shall be developed by FDLTCC.
+The panel shall include the chief student affairs officer or designee, two students, appointed by the Student Senate and Anishinaabe Student Congress, one faculty member appointed by the Faculty Association, and one person appointed by the president.
 Students serving on the Judicial Board shall serve a one-year term and may be reappointed for a second term.
 Members shall not serve more than two consecutive terms.
 The chief student affairs officer or designee shall provide appropriate training to the Board.
-The members shall elect a chair who shall preside over judicial hearings and a vice chair who shall preside in the chair’s absence.
+The members shall elect a chair who shall preside over judicial hearings and a vice-chair who shall preside in the chair’s absence.
 A majority of the full membership of the Judicial Board shall constitute the quorum necessary to hear any case.
 When a case is referred to the Judicial Board, the chief student affairs officer or designee shall forward to the Board:

 – A statement describing the alleged violation of the Student Code of Conduct;

 – The name and address of the student charged;